filecoin-project/filecoin-docs/smart-contracts/advanced/oracles.md

 ### [EOracle](https://www.eoracle.io/)

-EOracle is a
+EOracle is an oracle built on Eigenlayer, benefitting from cryptoeconomic security supported by Ethereum validators. eOracle provides on-chain native price feeds that require no permissions for integration.
+Users can develop their own oracle using the [ODK](https://eoracle.gitbook.io/eoracle/ovs-developer-guides/eoracle-odk-oracle-development-kit), or use the existing price feeds listed below.

 **EOracle Smart Contracts**

-Tellor’s smart contracts are live on the Filecoin Calibration testnet.
+EOracle's smart contracts are live on the Filecoin Calibration testnet.

 | Name             | Address                                      | Mainnet | Calibration |
 | ---------------- | -------------------------------------------- | ------- | ----------- |